slim-codes/blog-posts/open-source.md

-# What is Open Source and why should you care

 The term Open Source Software reminds me of [Abraham Lincoln's](https://en.wikipedia.org/wiki/Abraham_Lincoln#Gettysburg_Address_(1863)) widely accepted definition of Democracy.
 Lincoln said, "Democracy is the government of the people, by the people, and for the people".
 Similarly, Open Source is **software** of the **community**, by the **community**, and for the **community**.

 Formally, Open Source refers to **projects** or **programs** whose source code can be modified, shared, and/or commercialized by the public/community at will.